0x00

 ; where it started

-As early as 2004 I was building Windows apps in C++, from raw Win32 to MFC, dabbling in MASM32 assembly and making game-memory tools, because I loved figuring out how everything worked.
+As early as 2004 I was building programs in C++, from vanilla Win32 API to MFC, dabbling in MASM32 assembly and making game-memory tools, because I loved figuring out how everything worked.

 I spent years building those skills for fun before I stumbled upon Ragnarok Online server emulation, contributing to the open-source eAthena project and starting a game server of my own.
-Thanks to a dedicated crew, we grew it to over 32,000 international user accounts.
-I was learning to scale systems, and to build alongside a team, all before my first job.
+Thanks to a dedicated crew, it grew to 32,000+ international user accounts.
+I was learning to scale and build systems with a team, all before my first job.

 A few things from the early days: